 My main focus was the selection and production of five A3 Photoscreen prints that I thought would represent my artistic vision.
 I selected ten images that I thought would translate well into Photoscreen, and asked my partner what he thought were the most dramatic and interesting.
 I then experimented with different versions – crops, tonal and textural contrasts – using Lightroom and/or Silver FX.

-I am planning to take these photographs forward, with some more new images based on audience feedback, as a Photobook as part of my work for Assignment 4: River Reflections
+I am planning to take these photographs forward, with some more new images based on audience feedback, as a Photobook as part of my work for Assignment 4.1: Bridge

 The Photoscreen prints